Bijman/srb2srv/README.md

 4. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists.
 Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2srv script]`,

-5. Set other environment variables from "Configuration" section of README,
+5. Set other environment variables from "Configuration" section of README.

-6. Enter `source ~/.bash_profile` or restart terminal.

 **Windows:**
 1. Open Git Bash,